What is International Day of Persons with Disabilities?

-In the 1990s the United Nations recognised that people living with disability face barriers of a structural, social and cultural nature, all around the world.
+In the 1990s the United Nations recognised that people living with disabilities face barriers of a structural, social and cultural nature, all around the world.
 The occasion is intended to encourage advocacy on behalf of disabled persons, and draw attention to priorities related to their inclusion, support, care and wellbeing.

-IDPD also celebrates the achievements and contributions of people living with disabilities, reinforcing the value and meaning they bring to the global community.
+IDPwD also celebrates the achievements and contributions of people living with disabilities, reinforcing the value and meaning they bring to the global community.

-What does IDPD mean today?
+What does IDPwD mean today?

-Today, IDPD is part of a growing conversation about empowerment and inclusion.
+Today, IDPwD is part of a growing conversation about empowerment and inclusion.
 Each year the UN announces a theme, which provides focus for the efforts of organisations and individuals over the succeeding year to create a more inclusive environment, working towards unconditional acceptance.

-What is the IDPD theme for 2019?
+What is the IDPwD theme for 2022?